StarRocks/starrocks/docs/developers/code-style-guides/restful-api-standard.md

 ## API Format

-1. The API format follows the pattern: /api/{version}/{target-object-access-path}/{action}.
+1. The API format follows the pattern: `/api/{version}/{target-object-access-path}/{action}`.
-2. {version} is denoted as v{number}, such as v1, v2, v3, v4, etc.
+2. `{version}` is denoted as `v{number}`, such as v1, v2, v3, v4, etc.
-3. {target-object-access-path} is organized in a hierarchical manner, which will be explained in detail later.
+3. `{target-object-access-path}` is organized in a hierarchical manner, which will be explained in detail later.
-4. {action} is optional, API implementors should utilize the HTTP METHOD to convey the operation's meaning as much as possible.
+4. `{action}` is optional, API implementors should utilize the HTTP METHOD to convey the operation's meaning as much as possible.
 Only when the HTTP methods' semantics cannot be fulfilled should the action be used.
 For example, if there is no HTTP method available to rename an object.

 ## Definition of Target Object Access Path